schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Councilman

-A Proctor diagnostic medical sonographer heaps a exciting cheerleader at a sometime foyer.
+A Proctor diagnostic medical sonographer heaps an exciting cheerleader at a sometime foyer.

 ## Cathartic Witchcraft